-The Act identified kinship care as a priority, citing key findings from the research in its preceding Green paper.
+The act identified kinship care as a priority, citing major findings from the research in its preceding green paper.
 The Public Law Outline (2008) also adopted conclusions from the research, stating that the potential of care by kin must be considered before care proceedings are brought.
-And key recommendations from the study fed into the development of the Department for Education’s Family and Friends Care: Statutory Guidance for Local Authorities (2010).
+And important recommendations from the study fed into the development of the Department for Education's Family and Friends Care: Statutory Guidance for Local Authorities (2010).
 For the first time, this provided a much-needed framework detailing how local authorities should provide support to kinship carers under the new legislation.

 Focus on carers who fall outside the remit of children's services

 Farmer's research has continued with The Poor Relations?
 Children and Informal Kinship Carers Speak Out – a two-part study, funded by the Big Lottery and conducted with Buttle UK and Farmer's colleague Julie Selwyn – which focuses on carers who fall outside the remit of children's services and who are often significantly more disadvantaged than their 'formal' counterparts.